anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Wisdom of Solomon 3.1-9** (from the Apocrypha) says, 'the souls of the righteous are in the hand of God'.
-* Alternatively, **Isaiah 25.6-9** is echoed in the reading from Revelation: God 'will swallow up death for ever' and 'will wipe away the tears from all faces'.
+* Alternatively, **Isaiah 25.6-9** speaks of 'this mountain' and is echoed in the reading from Revelation: God 'will swallow up death for ever' and 'will wipe away the tears from all faces'.
 * **Psalm 24.1-6** says, 'Who shall ascend the hill of the Lord?
 And who shall stand in his holy place?
 Those who have clean hands and pure hearts'.
-* **Revelation 21.1-6a** speaks of the 'holy city' and of God dwelling with his people, and says, 'he will wipe every tear from their eyes.
+* **Revelation 21.1-6a** speaks of 'the holy city, the new Jerusalem, coming down out of heaven from God', and of God dwelling with his people, and says, 'he will wipe every tear from their eyes.
 Death will be no more'.
 * **John 11.32-44** reflects the readings from Revelation and Isaiah, with Lazarus being raised from the dead.

 Year C